acrlabs/simkube/README.md

 ### Building

+To build all SimKube artifacts run:
+- `git submodule init && git submodule update`
-To build all SimKube artifacts, run `make build` and `make skctl` from the root of this repository.
+-  `make build` and `make skctl` from the root of this repository.

 ### Docker images